nlposs/NLP-OSS/Proposal-2020.md

  - **Scientific Contribution**
    - Surveying OSS for specific NLP task(s)
-   - Demonstration, Introductions and/or tutorial of NLP-OSS
+   - Demonstration, introductions and/or tutorial of NLP-OSS
    - Small but useful NLP-OSS
    - NLP components in ML OSS
    - Citations and references for NLP-OSS
-   - OSS vs experiment replicability
+   - OSS and experiment replicability
    - Gaps between existing NLP-OSS
    - Task-generic vs task-specific software

  - **Case studies**
    - Case studies of how a specific bug is fixed or feature is added